 - Slow flow – When the mercury drops, turn on taps connected to exposed pipes.
 Keeping water moving at a slow flow helps relieve pressure and prevent freezing.
 Of course, we recommend only doing this when at home – if you’re away for any length of time, turn taps off at the mains.

 - Keep your ‘cool’ – Avoid the temptation to dial up the thermostat during the day and turn it off when you go to bed.
 Keeping an even warm temperature at all times helps prevent water in your pipes from expanding and, you guessed it, freezing over and potentially exploding.

 It may seem unlikely that frozen or burst pipes could be a problem in your home this winter, but if the worst does happen, call in a professional plumber to get things back in working order and to provide advice on avoiding a future reoccurrence.

-PS A bonus tip from Fire and Rescue NSW on coping with the freezing weather – do not try this at home, folks!
+PS Check out this bonus tip from Fire and Rescue NSW on coping with the freezing weather – do not try this at home, folks!